RobeDM/LIBIRWLS/README.md

 ## Installation Instructions:

-If you have any installation problem you can se an example of a correct installation for Ubuntu [here](https://travis-ci.org/RobeDM/LIBIRWLS).
+If you have any installation problem you can se an example of a correct installation step by step and a demonstration of running the algorithms using the command line interface for Linux and OSX [here](https://travis-ci.org/RobeDM/LIBIRWLS).

 If that doesn't solve you problem, please, report the issue [here](https://github.com/RobeDM/LIBIRWLS/issues).

 ### Requeriments: